OWASP/samm/v2.0/beta/core/design/d-security-architecture.md

 Risky technologies are identified and replaced

 ### Activity
-Software is often taking the path of least resistance to develop a solution.
-New technologies are included during development when this can facilitate or speed up development.
+People are often stimulated (or naturally inclined) to take the path of least resistance in developing, deploying or operating a software solution.
+New technologies are included when this can facilitate or speed up the effort or that enable it to scale better.
 These new technologies might, however, introduce new risks to the organisation that need to be managed.

-As a first step, identify in the solution the most important technologies, frameworks, tools and integrations being used.
-The solution architect should have a good view on these, or it can be achieved by studying the development environment and artefacts.
+As a first step, identify per application in the overall solution the most important technologies, frameworks, tools and integrations being used.
+The solution architect should have a good view on these, or it can be achieved by studying the development and operating environment and artefacts.
 Once these are known, evaluate them for their security quality and raise important issues (LINK TO defect management).

 ### Indicators
 - Most important technologies are elicited